FAQs

 The GRE is now optional for admission into the School Psychology program.

-Can I apply to just the certificate?
+Can I apply to just the EdS?

 I have a master's degree in a related field – will my credits count?